MEET THE SPEAKERS

 The main tasks are gathering knowledge and creating guidelines in how to handle challenges that may occur during interpreter services.
 The aim is equal service for the deafblind throughout the country.

 They also offer their help when local service offices and clients are in need of assistance.

 Rashmi is the founder of Step Change Studios, which provides opportunities for D/deaf and disabled people to dance.

 Over 20 years, she has developed expertise in the arts, sport, social affairs, and disability advocacy.
 She is a Board Member of Sport England, also serving as the Board Champion for Equality, Diversity and Inclusion.
 She holds a PhD from the University of Cambridge where her research focused on Intellectual Disability.

 Accolades include the UK Prime Minister’s Points of Light Award in recognition of promoting accessibility in dance, One Dance UK Innovation Award, and National Learning Disabilities and Autism Award for Outstanding Contribution to Innovation.

 The theme for Tuesday, November 24th 2020, is technology.
-We will listen to presentations in the field of deafblindness and assistive technology from Russia and Romania, representatives of The Deafblind Support Foundation «Con-nection» Rusia, University of Bucharest, Faculty of Psychology and Education Sciences - Special Education Department, Sensor-Tech Laboratories Russia, Association for Urban Development, Orange Foundation, Code for Romania and Sense Internațional România.
+We will listen to presentations in the field of deafblindness and assistive technology from India, Russia and Romania, representatives of The Deafblind Support Foundation «Con-nection» Rusia, University of Bucharest, Faculty of Psychology and Education Sciences - Special Education Department, Sensor-Tech Laboratories Russia, Association for Urban Development, Sense India, Orange Foundation, Code for Romania and Sense Internațional România.